grandpaul/makerware-snap/README.md

 ===========================

 "makerware" is a software to control MakerBot 3D printers and to slice 3D models.
-However makerware can only be run on Xenial and Trusty.
-Also to install makerware on Xenial it requires you to replace the python to a customize one which might taint the system.
+However, makerware can only be run on Xenial and Trusty.
+And to install makerware on Xenial it requires you to replace the python to a customize one which might taint the system.
 Now Ubuntu provides a new packaging format called snap which can pack all its dependencies inside.